 Yes.
 The main beach in Positano is free to enjoy.
 However, the sunbeds that sit in rows on the beach do cost a fair fee to rent for a day.
 But there is a small free section where visitors are permitted to lay out a towel and enjoy the scenery and water without a sunbed.

-Top 10 Positano Beaches
+Top 10 Positano Beaches Overview

 Spiaggia Grande Positano

 Spiaggia Grande is the main beach in Positano and the most famous.
 It stretches 300 meters and has a rentable sunbed section as well as a free section.
 Its colorful umbrellas are a beach staple and make it ultra-recognizable from above.
-However, the most enduring and enticing aspect of this beach is the view!
-Looking away from the water you get a full view of the classic Positano houses on the hill.
-This view is absolutely stunning and will leave you awestruck.

-This spot is very popular among Instagram influencers and travel bloggers due to the absolutely stunning views of the city.
+This spot is very popular among Instagram influencers and travel bloggers due to the iconic views of the city.
 If you want the perfect photo here I suggest you get there early in the morning so there are fewer people in the background of your photos and you can take photos without interruptions.

-Due to the beaches’ small size, there is only one lido to sell beach beds and umbrellas and it is called L’Incanto.
-Here you can purchase a sunbed and umbrella for the day for 20 euros, which I highly suggest you do.
 The middle of the beach is called the Spiaggia Libera, which means free beach.
 This is where you can lay down a towel and enjoy your beach day for free.

 This beach also has showers, changing rooms, and a restaurant.
 The best thing about this beach is its close proximity to the city center.
 You need not travel to get to this beach, unlike other Positano beaches and this ease of accessibility is unmatched.